Some of the major points to keep in mind with regards to the CAT Exam Pattern are:

 0 |

 Owing to the pandemic the CAT exam pattern saw some major changes.
 The number of questions and time allotted have both been reduced since the arrival of covid-19.
-In CAT 2019, candidates had to attempt 100 questions within 3 hours.
-At present, the exam pattern for CAT 2022 comprises 66 questions to be completed in 2 hours.
-However, before this, the CAT exam pattern remained the same for five consecutive years.
+The exam pattern for CAT 2022 comprised 66 questions to be completed in 2 hours.
+However, before this, the exam pattern remained the same for five consecutive years till 2019.
 Here is a view of the exam pattern across the past 10 years.

 Year |